WHAT IS GARLIC?

 IS CRUSHING GARLIC GOOD OR BAD WHEN COOKING?

 The science behind abusing this plant when cooking is pretty straightforward.
 Each bulb contains a phytonutrient called allin.
 When you slice or crush a raw clove, this causes a chemical reaction which converts your allin into allicin.
-And that enzyme is what gives garlic its health benefits.
+That enzyme is what gives garlic its health benefits.
 However in both cases, crushed or sliced, it needs to sit as is (after cutting / crushing) for 5 to 10 minutes.
 This gives the allicin time to form.
 And the garlic needs to be raw, not cooked prior to abusing.
 Crushing a clove however allows a chef to both easily peel the skin away while releasing some of the bulb’s natural oils.
 This in turn gives your adjacent ingredients a stronger garlic flavor.
 Slicing and dicing your cloves allows more of the sulfur compounds present to stay inside the flesh of the clove.
 So diced garlic gives your food a more subtle taste.